wanqing-zhang/wanqing-zhang.github.io/_pages/personal.md

 ## Let's Connect

+## Let's Connect

-One of the most rewarding aspects of academic life is meeting people from diverse cultures and backgrounds.
-I enjoy learning from others, sharing experiences, and building meaningful connections.
+One of the best parts of academia is meeting curious people from all over the world.
+I enjoy exchanging ideas, learning from different perspectives, and occasionally discovering that someone else also has a cat who runs their household.

 If you happen to visit this page, feel free to say hello.
+Whether your interests are in wearables, dance, cats, I'd love to connect. ☕️